LindermanBR/DIO-Programming-Logic-Formation-Chalange-HeroLevelClassifier/README.md

-# DIO-Programming-Logic-Formation-Challange
+# DIO-Programming-Logic-Formation-HeroChallange
-A small console application developed in Java for the DIO project challenge "Hero Classification" to consolidate the knowledge about variables, conditional structures, and loops.
+A small console application developed in Java for the DIO project challenge to consolidate the knowledge about variables, conditional structures, and loops.

 ## Objective